sisoe24/vimdcc/README.md

 ## Description

+VimDCC: A Vim-like Event Filter Plugin for PySide2 Applications

+VimDCC is a plugin that provides Vim-like functionality to QPlainTextEditor in PySide2 applications such as Nuke, Maya, and Houdini.
+While it is not a full-fledged Vim implementation, VimDCC offers several useful features, making the QPlainTextEditor a more powerful and efficient editing environment.

-VimDCC is a lightweight Vim editor plugin designed for PySide2 that offers a subset of the most useful features.
-Although it's not a complete Vim implementation, it can be used as a drop-in replacement for the default text editor console in Nuke and any other PySide2 application.
-In the future, I plan to add support for other applications like Maya and Houdini.
+VimDCC acts as an event filter installed on a QPlainTextEditor, intercepting keyboard events and allowing users to interact with the text editor using familiar Vim keybindings and commands.
+This approach ensures that VimDCC can be easily integrated as a drop-in enhancement for the default text editing components in any PySide2 application.

-The plugin operates by installing itself as an event filter on a QPlainTextEditor.
-This enables it to intercept all keyboard events and process them before they're sent back.
-The plugin can be enabled or disabled at any time and it only activates when the QPlainTextEditor widget is in focus.

 ## Features